ministryofjustice/opg-use-an-lpa/service-admin/README.md

 Run the proxy using the instructions in [the README](./proxy/README.md).

 You will be able to access the admin service at http://localhost:5000

+### Adding New users to the Admin Portal

+If you need to add a new user to the admin portal, this will need to be done within org-infra.

+Within `services/use-a-lasting-power-of-attorney/cognito_use_pool` find the locals block which contains the `ual_admin_team_members` list.
+Then add the new users email address to this list.

+The user will recieve an email with their username and a tempoary password.
+Which will need to be reset upon first login.